GREEN CARD BASED ON APPROVED STATUS

 How long will I have to wait for approve my application?

 Once you file your Application for Adjustment of Status on Form I-485, the length of time it will take depends upon the current processing time and that can vary depending upon your location.
-It depends on whether your Green card application is employment-based or family-based or other immigration category.
+It depends on whether your Green card application is employment-based or family-based or another immigration category.

 Employment-based adjustments can take anywhere from six months to two years to be approved.